BCCVL/BCCVL_Test_Environment/README.md

 		sudo salt-call state.highstate

+Note you may see some errors when provisioning, if this happens, you need to halt the VM, restart the VM, and re-provision.
+**Only do this if necessary** (exit out of the VM prior to running these commands):

+		vagrant halt combined &&
+		vagrant up combined &&
+		vagrant ssh combined &&
+		sudo salt-call state.highstate

 Once this is done, you will need to manually seed the plone site.

 Ask Robert how to do this...
 I'll add instructions here later.